firedrakeproject/Irksome/demos/nystrom/demo_wave.py.rst

    u & = 0 \quad \textrm{on}\ \Gamma

-for some known function :math:`f`.
 At each time :math:`t`, the solution to this equation will be some function :math:`u\in V`, for a suitable function space :math:`V`.